axieinfinity/ronin-documentation/docs/node-operators/setup/mainnet/bridge.md

   # If you're a governor, uncomment this line and replace with your bridge voter key, without the 0x prefix
   # BRIDGE_VOTER_PRIVATE_KEY=BRIDGE_VOTER_PRIVATE_KEY

-  # The password to encrypt the node's keyfile
+  # The password used to encrypt the node's private key file
   PASSWORD=PASSWORD

   DB_NAME=bridge